 Though sour milk can be delicious in baked goods, desserts (think custards and cheesecakes), eggs and casseroles, there are many other uses for it that don’t involve food:

 - Beauty.
 Sour milk is a common ingredient in facial masks.
 It’s great for the skin — making it smoother and giving it a more even, consistent color.
 Place sour milk all over the face, let sit, then rinse off with milk (strange, I know), followed by a final rinsing of water.

 - Home and garden.
-Pour it around plants to keep deer away, put it at the base of rosebushes to help them grow or even pour sour milk over silver and let sit overnight to make it shine.
+Pour it around plants to keep deer away, and put it at the base of rosebushes to help them grow.
+You can even pour sour milk over silver and let sit overnight to make it shine.